Two issues of the UEFA Euro 2020 qualifying play-offs: The play-offs of the UEFA Euro 2020 qualifying tournament

 \section{The play-offs of the UEFA Euro 2020 qualifying tournament}

-The UEFA Euro 2020 qualifying tournament is a football competition played from March 2019 to March 2020 to select the 24 men's national teams from the 55 UEFA members that will participate in the \href{https://en.wikipedia.org/wiki/UEFA_Euro_2020}{UEFA European Championship 2020 final tournament}.
+The UEFA Euro 2020 qualifying tournament is a football competition played to select the 24 men's national teams from the 55 UEFA members that will participate in the \href{https://en.wikipedia.org/wiki/UEFA_Euro_2020}{UEFA European Championship 2020 final tournament}.

 The qualification is strongly connected to the \href{https://en.wikipedia.org/wiki/2018\%E2\%80\%9319_UEFA_Nations_League}{2018-19 UEFA Nations League}.
 This competition divides the national teams into four divisions called \emph{leagues} according to their UEFA coefficients at the end of the 2018 FIFA World Cup qualifiers without the play-offs: the 12 highest-ranked teams form League A, the next 12 form League B, the next 15 form League C, and the remaining 16 form League D. The teams of a league play a home-away (double) round-robin tournament in four groups.
 After ranking the teams in each group, four league rankings are established and aggregated into the overall UEFA Nations League ranking.
 In particular, the teams of League A occupy positions 1st to 12th based on the ranking in League A, the teams of League B occupy positions 13th to 24th based on the ranking in League B, the teams of League C occupy positions 25th to 39th based on the ranking in League C, and the teams of League D occupy positions 40th to 55th based on the ranking in League D. This note will denote all teams by these numbers.